pmdevita/BoarHat/Readme.md

 ## To Do

-Right now, we are assembling the core part of BoarHat, it's scene manager.
-This will determine how we organize objects and display them on screen.

-* Create a full prototype showcasing all of the abilities of Scenes, Layers, and Objects
-* Discuss needs for flexibility (Do we need to be able to transplant layers and objects after creation?)
-* Clean and unify its API
+Right now, I'm implementing basic functionality for scenes and layers.
+We'll then be creating several test projects to experiment with how this scene-layer-object abstraction works, determine it's pros and cons, and figure out what needs to be adjusted to make the experience better.

 ## Other Information